Kelly Cassidy

 Kelly Cassidy (born 1967/1968) is an American politician from Chicago.
 She is a Democrat and a member of the Illinois House of Representatives.
 She was appointed to represent the 14th district, on Chicago's North Side, in April 2011 following incumbent Harry Osterman's election to the Chicago City Council.
 She took office on May 16, 2011.
-Most notably Kelly Cassidy was the chief sponsor of House Bill 1438, making Illinois the first state to legalize the Adult-Use of Cannabis through legislature as opposed to a ballot measure.
+Most notably Kelly Cassidy was the chief sponsor of House Bill 1438, making Illinois the first state to legalize the commercial sale of recreational cannabis through the legislature as opposed to through a ballot measure.

 Early life and career

 Cassidy went to Manatee High School in Bradenton, Florida.
 From 1991 to 1993, she worked as the legislative director for the Chicago chapter of the National Organization for Women.
 From 1993 to 1997, she worked for state senate president John Cullerton, running his district office.
 In 1997, Cassidy joined the Cook County state's attorney's office, initially as a legislative liaison.
 In 2001, she became the director of programs and development for the state's attorney's office, a post she held until her appointment to the legislature in 2011.
 Cassidy served as a delegate to the 2012 Democratic National Convention.